 West Berkshire Museum

-Established in 1904, is housed in two of Newbury's most historic buildings, the 17th-century Cloth Hall and the Corn Stores (or Granary).
-The Cloth Hall was built in 1626-1627 by Richard Emmes, a master carpenter of Speenhamland for The Newbury Corporation as a textile factory.
-It was subsequently used as a workhouse, hospital and school before being used for storing corn from 1829 until its conversion to a museum.
+Established in 1904, the museum is housed in two of Newbury's most historic buildings, the 17th-century Cloth Hall and the Corn Stores (or Granary).
+It was used as a textile factory, a workhouse, hospital and school before being used for storing corn from 1829 until its conversion to a museum.
+Today it showcases the history and culture of the Newbury area with a variety of exhibits and activities for visitors of all ages.

 Visitor information